 Family Storytime is for children of all ages and their caregivers.
 We still do some songs and rhymes, but we will read more stories together.

-Bilingual Storytime is for all ages and will be presented in two languages, English and Mandarin.
+Bilingual Storytime is for all ages and will be presented in two languages, English and either Mandarin or Spanish.
 This is great for families who speak both languages already or for families wanting to learn another language.

 Sensory Storytime is for children who are neurodivergent.
 This is the only storytime where we require registration in advance.
 This storytime is specifically designed for children with autism and other sensory processing challenges.